brotkrueml/form-country-select/Documentation/Installation/Index.rst

 .. note::

-   The extension supports TYPO3 v9 LTS TYPO3 v10 LTS and TYPO3 v11.
+   The extension supports TYPO3 v9 LTS, TYPO3 v10 LTS and TYPO3 v11 LTS.

 The recommended way to install this extension is by using Composer.
 In your Composer based TYPO3 project root, just type::